rahulshial/WarzoneStatArena/README.md

 5. Clone the React Server
     - [FrontEnd Server - GitHub](https://github.com/Stephan-Pauld/statsite)
+    - copy the .env.example file to .env
+    - update the .env file with your data for Twitch account

 #
 ## To run the app follow the underlined steps: